-The primary colors for humans are red, blue and green and all other color combinations created from these three shades, but for bees, their primary colors are blue, green and ultraviolet light.
+The primary colors for humans are red, blue, and green and all other color combinations are created from these three shades, but for bees, their primary colors are blue, green, and ultraviolet light.

 Humans can see more colors because they can see light in the wavelengths from around 400 to 700 nanometers (nm) spectrum while bees can see from the 300 to 600 nm range.
 Ultraviolet light has a wavelength from 10nm to 400 nm, which means although bees can’t see red, they make up for it by perceiving UV light, which cannot be detected by the human eye.

 They can still see reddish hues such as yellow and orange, along with shades such as blue-green, blue, violet, and “bee’s purple,” which can be found as a combination of yellow and ultraviolet light.

 According to Bee Culture, the most likely colors to attract bees are purple, violet, and blue.

 A study of nine bumblebee colonies in Germany found that those who favored purple blooms were greatly rewarded for their preference.

 “In the area we studied, violet flowers produced the most nectar – far more than the next most rewarding flower color (blue),” Dr. Nigel Raine from Queen Mary’s School of Biological and Chemical Sciences told ScienceDaily.
 “Inexperienced bees are known to have strong color preferences, so we investigated whether the bumblebee colonies with a stronger preference for violet flowers foraged more successfully in their local flora.”